The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein's Brushstroke (signed) is estimated to be worth between £21,000 and £30,000.
-This lithograph print from 1965 has shown consistent value growth, with an average annual growth rate of 12%.
-Over the past 12 months, the average selling price was £22,000, across a total of 1 sale.
-In the last five years, the hammer price has ranged from £7,879 in June 2020 to £24,435 in November 2022.
-Since its first sale in April 2008, this artwork has been sold 43 times at auction.
+The value of Roy Lichtenstein’s Brushstroke (signed) is estimated to be worth between £14,000 and £21,000.
+This lithograph print, created in 1965, has shown consistent value growth, with an average annual growth rate of 5%.
+Over the past 12 months, the artwork has sold 3 times, with an average selling price of £18,778.
+In the last five years, the hammer price has ranged from £11,144 in May 2021 to £24,435 in November 2022.
+This work is popular on the market, having been sold 45 times since its initial sale in April 2008.
 The edition size of this artwork is limited to 280.

 Meaning & Analysis